 Then my husband came home, read her wall post, and he cried.

 This precious stranger said, “You did good, Maralee.”
-That day I took it to heart for the first time even though the book came out last year.
+That day I took it to heart for the first time even though the book came out several years ago.
 It now will reside there as a truth forever.
-And you know what?
-It could not have come at a more perfect time.
-(But that’s a story for another day.)
+She made a dramatic impact on me.
+Thank you notes are more powerful than 99 percent of people realize.

 If you know their mailing address, send the card there.
 If not, leave it on their desk at work, or hand it to them after the next committee meeting and ask them to read it later.